Siphonophora/mjconrad.com/_posts/2020/2020-12-07-exceptions-in-background-service-workers.md

 permalink: blog/manging-exceptions-in-backgroundservice-or-ihostedservice-workers
 ---

+This post applies to **.Net 5 and before**. .Net 6 introduces a welcome change to exceptions which will be discussed in an upcoming post.
+{: .notice--warning}

 BackgroundService and its interface IHostedService allow you to define long running services which can be hosted as a stand alone Windows or Linux Service, or as part of a web app or other application.
 In this post, we will cover proper exception handling for hosted services and take a deeper look into how these services are hosted than is covered in the  [documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-3.1&tabs=visual-studio).

 Before getting to some best practices and a sample implementation, let's take a quick look at the classes and interfaces involved.
 First is the `IHostedService` interface.
 As we can see, this defines `StartAsync` and `StopAsync` both of which take cancelation tokens.
 See the comments in the code for what each token does.